Swimming With Humpbacks in French Polynesia: Fall 2025

 While it’s impossible to predict which time is the “best” to experience interactions, we know that whales generally arrive in Rurutu in late July, mate and have babies, and then stick around until early November.
 For reference, we spent a month in Rurutu in 2020, going out every day on the water.
 During this time, we had 12 epic interaction days, 13 decent whale swimming days, and 3 days were total busts.
 Interactions steadily increased with the peak in late September and early October.

-Over the past two years, we’ve found that the best experiences have been in September and early October.
+Over the past three years, we’ve found that the best experiences have been in September and early October.
 2021 was considered a weaker year in general in the Australs, with whale interactions peaking only during the last two weeks of September, while in 2019 we saw the best interactions between the last week of August and the first two weeks in September.
 Nature is difficult to predict, especially humpback whale migrations.
 Every year is different.

 12:30~14:30